kdeldycke/e107-importer/readme.txt

 * Import images from news and pages,
 * Let you choose which kind of images you want to upload to WordPress (external or not),
 * Import preferences (site name, description, ...),
-* Convert embedded bbcode to plain HTML,
+* Convert embedded BBCode to plain HTML,
 * Import users and their profile (or try to update the profile if user already exist),
 * Try to map users to an appropriate role,
 * Send mails to users to inform them about their new credentials,